3dcitydb/3dcitydb-docs/source/impexp/preferences/citygml-import.rst

    unknown XML content, which might require internet access.
 Precisely, the following rules apply:

-    -  If an XML element’s namespace is part of the official CityGML 2.0 or 1.0 standard, it will be validated against the internal copies of the official CityGML 2.0 or 1.0 schemas (no internet access needed).
+    -  If the namespace of an XML element is part of the official CityGML 2.0 or 1.0 standard, it will be validated against the internal copies of the official CityGML 2.0 or 1.0 schemas (no internet access required).
     -  If the element’s namespace is unknown, the element will be validated against the schema pointed to by the *xsi:schemaLocation* value on the root element or the element itself.
 This is necessary when, for instance, the input document contains XML content from a CityGML Application Domain Extension (ADE).
 Note that loading the schema might require internet access.
     -  If the element’s namespace is unknown and the *xsi:schemaLocation* value (provided either on the root element or the element itself) is empty, validation will fail with a hint to the element and the